 Common Mistakes to Avoid

-- Choosing an overly complex theme: Simpler themes often convert better
+- Choosing overly complex themes: Simpler themes often convert better and load faster

 - Neglecting mobile optimization: Over 70% of Shopify traffic is mobile